augment-solutions/augbench/roi_scripts/README.md

 - AUTOMATED_DATE: 'YYYY-MM-DDTHH:MM:SSZ'
 - BRANCH: '' (all) or branch name (e.g., 'main')

+### 5) New GitHub-specific metrics (added in latest version)
+The GitHub script now includes three additional metrics for deeper ROI analysis:

+**Average Time to First Comment (hours)**
+- Measures elapsed time from PR creation to first reviewer feedback
+- Includes reviews, review comments, and issue-style PR comments
+- Excludes comments by PR author and bot accounts
+- PRs with no qualifying comments are excluded from the average

+**Average Time from First Comment to Follow-up Commit (hours)**
+- Measures elapsed time from first reviewer comment to next commit by PR author
+- Only counts commits authored by the PR author after the first comment
+- PRs with no follow-up commits are excluded from the average

+**Unique Contributors Count**
+- Counts unique human participants across all PRs in the period
+- Includes PR authors, commit authors, reviewers, and commenters
+- Excludes bot accounts (login ending with "[bot]" or type "Bot")
+- Provides insight into team engagement and collaboration

 Notes
 - Branch filter is optional; empty analyzes all branches.
 - Script handles rate limits and transient network issues gracefully.
+- New metrics use UTC timestamps and round to 2 decimal places.

 ---